 Edit environment variable ×

-C:\MinGW New
+C:\MinGW C:\MinGW\bin New

-C:\MinGW\bin

-SVPvthop 27 Edit
+S1Python27 Edit

 C:\Python27\Scripts

 %SystemRoot%\system32 Browse

 %SystemRoot%

 %SystemRoot%\System32\Wbem Delete

 %SYSTEMROOT%\System32\WindowsPowerShell\v1.0\

 Move Up

 Move Down

 Edit text

 ОК Cancel

 - (i) Click Ok several times to save and exit out of the settings. - (j) Note: You can modify the User variable path instead of the System variable path if you want to only modify the setup for your user account, rather than the entire system.
+The same steps apply, but if you do not already have a user path variable, you will have to create one using the New button. - 6.
+Restart your computer.

+7. Downgrade the gcc compilers.

-The same steps apply, but if you do not already have a user path variable, you will have to create one using the New button. - 7.
-Restart your computer. - 8.
-Install numpy, maptlotlib, pillow, fabio using pip - Open a command prompt - Windows 7: Click on the start menu, search for cmd and running the cmd program. - Windows 8: Click on the windows tile and search for cmd, then run the Command Prompt program. - Windows 10: Click on the windows/start menu, select All Files, select Windows System, and click on Command Prompt. - Type python -m pip install -upgrade pip - Hit enter - Once that finishes, type pip install -upgrade setuptools wheel - Hit enter
+- Open a command prompt - Windows 7: Click on the start menu, search for cmd, then run the cmd program. - Windows 8: Click on the windows tile and search for cmd, then run the Command Prompt program. - Windows 10: Click on the windows/start menu, select All Files, select Windows System, and click on Command Prompt. - Type mingw-get upgrade "gcc<6" and hit enter. - Type mingw-get upgrade "g++<6" and hit enter.